If you like your meals served with a healthy helping of postcard-perfect views, these restaurants fit the bill.

 By Ute Junker

 There are two things Sydneysiders love above all else: a superb meal and a stunning view.
 So you can imagine how excited they get about a restaurant with an amazing outlook.
-At these much-loved eateries, the view through the window is just as appetising as what’s on the plate.
+At these much-loved eateries, the view is just as appetising as what’s on the plate.

 Sydney's dining hot spots

 Perched on the western side of Circular Quay, Quay is not just Australia’s most awarded restaurant, it also has the best harbour views in Sydney.
 This acclaimed restaurant recently underwent a major redesign and now boasts a fresh dining room and state-of-the-art kitchen.
 Chef Peter Gilmore has built a signature 10-course tasting menu, with highlights including an oyster-inspired starter served in a hand crafted ceramic oyster shell, filled with a silky oyster cream and topped with oyster crackling and Ossetra caviar.
 Finish your meal with the "White Coral” dish of a light white chocolate ganache that is aerated under vacuum and then frozen with liquid nitrogen, creating a porous structure resembling white coral.

 Icebergs Dining Room & Bar, Bondi Beach

 If there were an award for Sydney's sexiest dining room, Icebergs would win hands down.
 Settle in at your table with one of Icebergs' signature cocktails and let yourself be mesmerised by the endless rows of waves rolling in to the beach.
 The Italian-influenced menu has plenty of appetising options; start with one of the superb pasta dishes, such as fresh fusilli with a ragu of suckling pig, and follow it up with the grilled fish of the day, perhaps teamed with one of the restaurant's most favoured dishes: a salad of peas, farro, mint and ricotta.